 In this article, you will learn the how chromatography separates compounds.
 In addition, You will learn about several common chromatographic methods like gas, thin-layer and paper chromatography seen in real world lab applications!

 - Intermolecular Force

 What is Chromatography?

 Chromatography is a technique used to separate the different chemical compounds of a mixed sample.
+Imagine that you have a jar filled with a bunch of different colored candies, like red, blue, and green.
+If you wanted to know which candies were in the jar and how many of each color there were, you could use chromatography to help you figure it out.
 It uses two phases: a nonmoving “stationary” phase and a mobile phase which moves through the stationary phase, carrying along the chemical compounds.

 Take a look at this setup below.
 The paper acts as the stationary phase, and a solvent is used as the mobile phase.
 Specifically, this is an example of paper chromatography.